Kristina01111000/WordPressTheme/README.md

 Notes:

-Not putting downloaded code or pictures online css file is called style.css on wordpress, not custom.css
+	- Not putting downloaded code or pictures online
+	- css file is called style.css on wordpress, not custom.css
+	- several files have different names between wordpress and initial html